 Shorter, slimmer occupants won’t notice it quite so quickly, but it’s one of the areas where we wish Dacia had invested a bit more; most customers would surely be prepared to pay a little extra for more comfort.
-At least both the Essential and Comfort spec offer a height-adjustable driver's seat, then you need to look at either Essential or Comfort spec, as the seat can't be raised in Access models.
+At least both the Essential and Comfort spec offer a height-adjustable driver's seat.

 Space in the back isn’t all that great – you can tell that the Sandero is based on an older platform, as modern rivals leave it trailing by some distance in this respect.
 Taller children will soon complain about the limited space, while it can be a struggle to squeeze in bulky child seats.
 It's also worth noting that Access cars do without rear headrests, which further compromises rear seat comfort.

 The 320-litre boot capacity is very generous considering the relatively small exterior dimensions of the Dacia Sandero.
 All models get a 60:40 split rear seat, but only the seatbacks split and fold; the base is fixed.
 Even so, when you drop the backs, you free up an impressive maximum load space of 1,200 litres, which is almost as much as you’d expect to find in a compact van.

 In this review

 - 1Dacia Sandero reviewThe Dacia Sandero is the UK's value king, offering up more space and practicality than anything else in its price range